-There are basically three dashes (four if you want to get really picky) that are in common use in written language.
+There are basically three dashes (four if you want to get really picky, 4) that are in common use in the written version of the English language.
 They each serve very specific purposes and should not be used interchangeably.
 Like all forms of punctuation, they clarify further the authors intent by their correct use.
 By comparison, when they are not used correctly they work counter to the meaning of the words that accompany them.
-The incorrect usage of dashes is particularly widespread primarily as a result of the ease of desktop publishing.
+Today the incorrect usage of dashes is particularly widespread primarily as a result of the ease of desktop publishing.
 The fault usually lies in the fact that with the exception of the hyphen, the other dashes are classified as a “special characters” and do not appear on any of the keys of a computer keyboard.
 Therefore, to create one the writer or designer must know not only the distinction between all three but also how to create each one.

 Here they are in all their glory

 Should be used only to hyphenate words (made directly from keyboard hyphen key).
 They are not to be used as a replacement for Bullets (dots).
 Nor should we ever use two of them in place of an EM Dash. (see below)

 Should only be used between phrases that indicate durations of time such as 1:00 – 2:00, Monday – Friday, 1919–2019, etc. If you find yourself saying the word “to” where the dash occurs then you know the correct written version should be an EN dash.

 make by pressing both option and hyphen keys simultaneously.